 A major concern is the continuing presence of nurseries that have been found to have P. ramorum-positive plants more than one year, despite having carried out the USDA APHIS Confirmed Nursery Protocol (http://www.aphis.usda.gov/plant_health/plant_pest_info/pram/downloads/pdf_files/CNPv8.0-Oct-08.pdf).
 In such instances, it is often not clear whether the infestation has persisted or has been re-introduced to the nursery from another location.
 Genetic testing for the pathogen lineage would help to distinguish between repeat nurseries and new introductions; however, such rigorous analysis is not required.
 The pathogen can persist in plant material, water, soil, and growing media, including on recycled pots.

 Another concern is the extent to which P. ramorum can escape infested nurseries (or diseased nursery stock planted in yards or other places) and cause disease in native plants.
-In some cases, vegetation outside infested nurseries has been found infected, as was the case in 2009 in Washington, when infected salal (Gaultheria shallon) plants growing on a stream bank outside an infested nursery were found to be P. ramorum-positive.
-Water from the infested nursery area ran off into the native salal stand.
+In some cases, vegetation outside infested nurseries has been found infected.
+One case occurred in Washington in 2009, when infected salal (Gaultheria shallon) plants growing on a stream bank outside an infested nursery were P. ramorum-positive water from the infested nursery area ran off into a stand of native salal.
 The salal has since been removed, and plans are under way to pave over the area.
 This was the first documented incident of P. ramorum moving out of an infested nursery and causing disease outside the nursery.
 APHIS began requiring testing of water inside infested nurseries in 2005; however, only nursery water used for irrigation is required to be cleaned up if the pathogen is found.
 Other water found onsite can remain contaminated, regardless of its threat to plants and the surrounding landscape if a flood were to occur.
-P. ramorum has also escaped from some nurseries into streams and occasionally landscape vegetation in Florida, Mississippi, North and South Carolina, and Texas.
+P. ramorum has also escaped from some nurseries into streams or ponds in Florida, Georgia, Alabama, Mississippi, North Carolina, and Texas.
 Whether the pathogen will spread further in these regions is not yet known.

 The USDA Forest Service (FS) has been testing streams since 2006 as part of the P. ramorum of Forest Environments.
 In total, 320 unique watersheds have been surveyed.
-As of 2009, this survey has identified seven outbreaks in the three Pacific Coast states.
-Of the Pacific Coast water confirmations, two were Washington waterways found positive in more than one year, with one of the waterways having more than one pathogen lineage present in a given year.
-The survey has also identified five southeast streams with P. ramorum, all of which have persisted each subsequent year despite upstream nurseries taking action to eliminate the pathogen at their facilities.
-Those states are MS (1), AL (2), GA (1), and FL (1).
-Oregon and California operate additional, more extensive, stream survey programs.
+As of 2013, this survey has identified seven streams in Washington State, and 11 streams in the Southeast.
+Oregon and California operate their own, more extensive, stream survey programs.
 Oregon has never found P. ramorum in streams outside the Curry County outbreak area.

 In autumn 2003, UK scientists detected the first cases of nearby trees becoming infected as a result of spores from outplanted nursery stock.
 By 2008, there were burgeoning reports of landscape outbreaks throughout Europe, with 14 countries affected; however, infected forest trees are still found only in the UK and Netherlands.
 Of the impacted European countries, the UK has had the greatest number of infestations, with more than 150 outbreaks in managed gardens, woodlands, or wild planting areas in England, Wales, and Scotland.
 Concern there over the health of ecologically valuable heathlands is great, as bilberry (Vaccinium myrtillus) is the dominant species, and it is highly vulnerable to the pathogen, as well as a good supporter of its sporulation.
 Four of the seven types of the world’s heathland occur in England, with the UK supporting approximately 75% of the total (global) upland habitat.